Victoria’s Secret Fashion Show: World Lauds Angel Ming, Model Who Tripped On The Ramp But Recovered With Grace

 Wearing an ensemble that included silver lingerie and a floral headpiece, Ming Xi tripped over after her ornamented white cape got entangled with one of her sandals.
 But instead of losing her cool on a stage which can be frighteningly intimidating for many models, Angel smiled sweetly throughout the entire ordeal before getting up and adjusting her floral headpiece with unusual grace, reports USA Today.

-Fellow Angel Gizele Oliveira, who was walking right behind Ming Xi, offered her hand and applauded the Chinese model’s calmness as she got back on her knees, and so did the fashionistas who were attending the glamorous event set in Shanghai, China this year.
+Fellow Angel Gizele Oliveira, who was walking right behind Ming Xi, offered her hand and applauded the Chinese model’s calmness as she got back on her knees, and so did the fashionistas who were attending the glamorous event set in Shanghai, China, this year.

 It's not about how we fall, it's about how we get up. #VSFashionShow pic.twitter.com/NCe08O8OjU